Jo Halverson, Director, Faculty Affairs and Development, KU School of Medicine

 In addition to founding what today is called WIMS, Dr. Ladner was instrumental in acquiring the endowed gift for the Joy McCann Professorship for Women in Medicine and Science, given December 12, 2002, from the Joy McCann Foundation.
 Today, there are only four professorships in the United States.
 Dr. O'Brien-Ladner gave two national presentations regarding the acquisition of the McCann endowment:

-Amy O'Brien-Ladner, MD, is a Professor in the Department of Internal Medicine who currently serves as their Division of Pulmonary Diseases and Critical Care Medicine Director and Vice Chair of the Department of Medicine.
+Amy O'Brien-Ladner, MD, is a Professor and Acting Chair in the Department of Internal Medicine who also currently serves as their Division of Pulmonary Diseases and Critical Care Medicine Director.
 She is an active mentor and role model for men and women and was also instrumental in helping to create her department's faculty mentoring program.
 In addition to her many accomplishments, Dr. O'Brien-Ladner places a high value on family life and believes women can achieve great things without sacrificing their personal or family life.

-More details of Dr. O'Brien-Ladner's career are available on at http://www2.kumc.edu/internalmedicine/obrien-ladner.html
+More details of Dr. O'Brien-Ladner's career are available on her bio page.

 At the WIMS Annual Dinner on August 16, 2012, Dr. O'Brien-Ladner was presented with a crystal bowl to commemorate the award in her honor.
 Dr. Susan Pingleton made the presentation.
 The inscription reads, "The Amy O'Brien-Ladner, MD Award for Innovation was established in 2012 by the Joy McCann Professorship to honor and recognize Dr. Lander's extraordinary innovation that has positively change our culture."

-To acknowledge the contributions and accomplishments of women faculty and staff members in the KU School of Medicine, School of Nursing, and the School of Health Professions have made which have influence a positive cultural change regarding the careers of women faculty and/or staff members on the KUMC campus.
-The Joy McCann Professorship for Women in Medicine and Science honors Dr. Ladner each year at the annual WIMS dinner, by presenting this award to deserving women who demonstrate Dr. Ladner's initiative to influence change.
-The award was established August 16, 2012.
+To acknowledge the contributions and accomplishments of women faculty and staff members in the KU School of Medicine, School of Nursing, and the School of Health Professions have made which have influenced a positive cultural change regarding the careers of women faculty and/or staff members on the KUMC campus.
+The award honors Dr. Ladner each year at the annual WIMS Awards Dinner in August, by presenting this award to deserving women who demonstrate Dr. Ladner's initiative to influence change.
+The award was created August 16, 2012 by the Joy McCann Professorship.

 Female faculty or staff members in the KU School of Medicine, School of Nursing, or School of Health Professions

-The award winner will be the Joy McCann Professor's guest at the annual WIMS fall dinner to receive their award.
+The award winner will be a guest at the annual WIMS Awards Dinner in August, to receive their award.

 |2012||Amy O'Brien-Ladner, M.D., Department of Internal Medicine|